-Did you know that we have a number of other very special collections?
+Did you know that the Richmond Public Library has a number of unique collections that is notable for public libraries to have today?
 More than books, your Richmond Public Library includes visual arts, musical instruments and scores, music on vinyl, ‘zines, rare books, access to City and legal records, and more!

 Richmond Public Library is looking for artists and photographers to exhibit at the Main Library.
 The Library, with four galleries, is a participating partner in the First Friday Art Walk along the Historic Broad Street District.
 The Library provides publicity and opening night refreshments.
 Gallery space is offered free of charge to the artist with a suggested donation of 10% of any sales during the show.

 Richmond Public Library’s Main Library is a multidisciplinary venue, showcasing performances and four gallery spaces featuring the work of local and regional artists, including photography, prints, painting, and multimedia works.
 The Main Library also houses the David Freed Gallery, which features the Library’s permanent collection of prints of renowned authors created by legendary Richmond artist David Freed.

 To learn more and/or apply, please click on the link below.
 After completing the application, return it to Lynn Vandenesse at the Main Library.